 103/343: The Community Focus.
 What does sustainable development mean at the community level?
 What practical tools are available today for communities to use in sustainable development?
 For practitioners who wish to begin working now at the community level to successfully adapt to the challenges that face us.

 104/344: Sustainable Implementation.
 How do you launch and implement a community based sustainable development project?
 The importance of community engagement and project co-management.
 Developing skill sets for your community to use in the process.
 Learning tools: monitoring & evaluation.
 Community empowerment during project hand-over.
 Sustainability, follow-up & mentoring.

 Resources include links to specialized sustainable development sites, practical articles on identifying sustainable development challenges, and information on sustainable development techniques.

 You will receive a course completion certificate upon successful completion of each of the four courses.
 Upon completing the four courses you also receive a certificate for OL 140 Certificate Program: Project Design for Sustainable Development.
 Read more about the certificates and the diploma.

 Project Design for Sustainable Development Certificate.
-Online course participants are using our courses to develop real, on-the-ground projects with real communities—both both individually and through North/South student partnerships.
+Online course participants are using our courses to develop real, on-the-ground projects with real communities.
 People from 153 different countries and over 500 organizations have used CSDi online courses to develop projects impacting over 400,000 people.